China's neighboring countries

 Kazakhstan 哈萨克斯坦 (Hasekesitan)Population 18 million Area 2,724,900 sqkms GDP $24,143

 The Kazakh culture developed among the Turkic tribes along the Silk Route in the 15th century.
 It came under Russian influence in the 18th century and part of the Russian Empire during the 19th.
 Kazakhstan is a large country covering an area similar to India; it has an 800 miles [1,287 kms] border with Xinjiang province.
 Many Kazakhs live in Xinjiang and they have tribal affinity with Kazakhstan, this probably makes it the biggest external threat to China.
 It was recognized in 1991 as an independent nation when the Soviet Union broke up.
-It is now a market economy with extensive oil and gas reserves.See also Kazakhstan (Wikipedia) ➚
+It now has a market economy with extensive oil and gas reserves.See also Kazakhstan (Wikipedia) ➚

 Japan 日本 (Rìběn)Population 126 million Area 377,944 sqkms GDP $38,216

-Although Japan is an island nation with no land borders, Japan's relations with China has been important for centuries particularly in the last hundred years; and so we have therefore dedicated a whole section to Chinese relations with Japan.See also Japan (Wikipedia) ➚
+Although Japan is an island nation with no land borders, Japan's relations with China has been important for centuries particularly in the last hundred years; and so we have therefore dedicated a whole section on Chinese relations with Japan.See also Japan (Wikipedia) ➚

 Taiwan 台湾 (Táiwān)Population 23 million Area 36,193 sqkms GDP $43,599